DistributedBlocks/distributedblocks_24.0/src/api/README.md

 # REST API Documentation

-API default service port is `6420`.
+API default service port is `9620`.
 However, if running the desktop or standalone releases from the website, the port is randomized by default.

-A REST API implemented in Go is available, see [Skycoin REST API Client Godoc](https://godoc.org/github.com/skycoin/skycoin/src/api#Client).
+A REST API implemented in Go is available, see [DISTcoin REST API Client Godoc](https://godoc.org/github.com/DISTcoin/DISTcoin/src/api#Client).

 The API has two versions, `/api/v1` and `/api/v2`.
 Previously, there was no `/api/vx` prefix.